gabrielantonyxaviour/franky-hedera/README.md

 - Secure environment secret management
 - Restricted access to ensure only the hosting device can access agent secrets

+Let us now look at a detailed implementation explanation of these technologies below..

 ## Checker Network